 • Have fasteners with a minimum main width of 33mm.

-• Have a prominently displayed hazard warning notice, such as ‘Warning, this spa pool cover must be kept locked except when under adult supervision.
+• Have a prominently displayed hazard warning notice, such as ‘Warning, this small heated pool cover must be kept locked except when under adult supervision.

 • Be constructed with a slope from the centre to the outside to prevent water from collecting on top.